kyma-project/kyma/docs/01-overview/main-areas/observability/obsv-03-istio-monitoring.md

 The Istio-related instance is a Deployment named `monitoring-prometheus-istio-server`, configured with a short data retention time and hardcoded configuration that you should not change.
 It also has no PersistentVolume attached.
 This instance never discovers additional metric endpoints from such resources as ServiceMonitors.

-The monitoring chart is configured in such way, that it is possible to scrape metrics using [`Strict mTLS`](https://istio.io/latest/docs/tasks/security/authentication/authn-policy/#globally-enabling-istio-mutual-tls-in-strict-mode).
+The monitoring chart is configured in such a way that it is possible to scrape metrics using [`Strict mTLS`](https://istio.io/latest/docs/tasks/security/authentication/authn-policy/#globally-enabling-istio-mutual-tls-in-strict-mode).
 For this to work, Prometheus is configured to scrape metrics using Istio certificates.
 Prometheus is deployed with a sidecar proxy which rotates SDS certificates and outputs them to a volume mounted to the corresponding Prometheus container.
 To stick to Istio's observability best practices, Prometheus redirection is configured to not intercept or redirect any traffic.

 ## Istio monitoring flow